-6. Place the surface load in the model view based on the chosen geometry method (4th step).

-With the special tool called Object's local system (\checkmark) you can add surface load directly to a selected planar object in a direction set parallel with the one of the local system axis of the planar object.
-So, with this tool, you can merge 3rd, 4th and 6th steps to one step, if the required load direction is equal to the direction of the assigned planar object's local axis.
+- 6. Place the surface load in the model view based on the chosen geometry method (4th step).
+With the special tool called Object's local system (1/2) you can add surface load directly to a selected planar object in a direction set parallel with the one of the local system axis of the planar - object.
+So, with this tool, you can merge 3rd, 4th and 6th steps to one step, if the required load direction is equal to the direction of the assigned planar object's local axis. - 11.
+If the load is acting on the structure's eccentric axis/surface select the Apply on the eccentric axis/surface option in the Default settings.

-Variable Surface Load
+Ordinary, Variable Surface Load